How to evaluate LLMs: Full LLM evaluation guide

 • Improve constantly — your test set is a living thing

-And most importantly: reliability is your job, not OpenAI’s.
-If your product misbehaves, users will blame you, not the model vendor.
+And most importantly: it's our responsibility as developers to make sure our apps are reliable and produce consistent output.
+If our product misbehaves, users will blame us, not the model vendor.